dineshreddynaredla/react-book-repo/patterns/hooks.md

 export default FlagsPage;
 ```
-What we are doing above is to read out the flags from `localStorage` and then we show them all in the `render` method.
+What we are doing above is to read out the flags from `localStorage` and then we render them all out.
 While rendering them out, flag by flag, we also hook-up ( I know we are talking about hooks here but no pun intended, really :) ) a method on the `onClick`.
 That method is `toggleFlag` that let's us change a specific flag.
 Inside of `toggleFlag` we not only set the new flag value but we also ensure our `flags` have the latest updated value.

 It should also be said that us creating `useFlags` hook have made the code in `FlagsPage` quite simple, so hooks are good at cleaning up a bit too.